zurli/temperature_measuring/README.md

 	Bridge.put("boiler_oben", String(boiler_o));  // put values to bridge

-Remark: with Arduino 1.6.3 it was not possible to put more than one value to the bridge.
+Remarks: with Arduino 1.6.3 it was not possible to put more than one value to the bridge.
-Therefore juse at least Arduino Version 1.6.4 and above
+Therefore use at least Arduino Version 1.6.4 and above.
+If you need temperature, with commas use float.
+Whitout commas use int.

 Generate the rrd Database